WWE News: Paige Books First Triple Threat Tag Tournament For ‘SmackDown’ To Determine No. 1 Contenders

 “Gallows & Anderson and The Bar were involved in a heated backstage confrontation last Tuesday, with the two teams both looking to establish themselves as top contenders to the titles.
 Primo & Epico Colon come into the match as wildcards, as they look to get back on track in Team Blue’s Tag Team division.”

-Many fans feel that The Bar (Cesaro and Sheamus) will win the first triple threat match on SmackDown.
+Many fans feel that The Bar (Cesaro and Sheamus) will win the first triple threat match on SmackDown Live.
 While The Colons are very talented, they are rarely featured on WWE programming these days.
 Gallows and Anderson are also popular, but they haven’t achieved the heights of The Bar.

 Cesaro and Sheamus used to be one of the most over tag teams in the WWE.
 For reasons that appear to be unknown, The Bar hasn’t been featured on WWE television a great deal over the last couple of months.
 The Bar and The New Day have squared off before in a series of impressive matches.
-Much of the WWE universe are hoping that this SmackDown tournament will launch The Bar back into the spotlight, and if the talented team ends up challenging The New Day at Hell in a Cell, it could be one of the best tag team contests of the year.
+Much of the WWE universe are hoping that this SmackDown Live tournament will launch The Bar back into the spotlight, and if the talented team ends up challenging The New Day at Hell in a Cell, it could be one of the best tag team contests of the year.